 Drink in Moderation

 Letting go of grudges has surprising physical health benefits.
 Chronic anger is linked to decreased lung function, heart disease, stroke, and other ailments.
-Forgiveness will reduce anxiety, lower your blood pressure, and help you to breathe more easily.
+Forgiveness will reduce anxiety, lower blood pressure, and help you breathe more easily.
 These benefits tend to increase as you get older.